njeriwangumo/Daobitat/README.md

 Our `CertificateOfLien` smart contract manages lien certificates for properties as ERC721 (NFT) tokens.

+The contract uses OpenZeppelin's Ownable module to give certain permissions (like the ability to transfer defaulted properties) only to the contract owner.
+Input Summary:
+createLien: Requires landPrice, period, and interestRate.
+repayLoan: Requires tokenId and a payment (via msg.value).
+calculateRepaymentAmount: Requires tokenId.
+transferAfterDefault: Requires tokenId.

 ### Key Functions:

 - `createLien`: Mint a new NFT representing a lien.